Hill Country Erosion Programme

 The Hill Country Erosion Programme (HCE) usually runs a funding round once every 4 years.

-In 2018, due to an increase in funding the Ministry for Primary Industries (MPI) is:
+In 2018, due to an increase in funding the Ministry for Primary Industries (MPI) will run:

 - adding alpine and coastal erosion areas to fund eligibility